Katie McGrath: Career

 McGrath originally sought to work in fashion journalism and took on a job at Image magazine before becoming a wardrobe assistant on the set of The Tudors.
 While working on The Tudors, McGrath was advised to try acting, so she sent photographs to Irish agents.
 She said:

 Being an actress was kind of like when you're a kid, and you want to run away and join the circus, it's something you really want to do, but then you grew up and got a proper job.
 It was a dream, but I didn't think it would ever be reality, and yet here I am!

 McGrath was cast in Damage, an Irish TV-movie in 2007.
 She also starred in the play La Marea at the Dublin Theatre Festival in the same year.
 She appeared in the feature films Eden and Freakdog in 2008, before being cast as Morgana Pendragon in Merlin.
+McGrath read for the role of Daenerys Targaryen on Game of Thrones but would have been unable to accept the role due to her commitments to Merlin.

 In 2009, McGrath starred in a five-part docudrama for Channel 4 exploring the life of Queen Elizabeth II, The Queen, in which she played a young Princess Margaret.
 Emilia Fox portrayed Elizabeth II in the same episode in which McGrath appeared; the two had previously worked together as sisters Morgause and Morgana in Merlin.
 In 2010, McGrath was cast in Madonna's directorial debut W.E., an Edward VIII biopic.
 McGrath played Lady Furness, the king's former mistress who introduces him to Wallis Simpson.

 In 2011, McGrath appeared with Roger Moore in the comedy-drama film A Princess for Christmas, a Hallmark Channel Original Movie shot mainly at the Peleş Castle in Romania.
 In September 2011, McGrath voice-acted the characters in the Irish animated short film Tríd an Stoirm (Through the Storm).
 Later that month, McGrath was cast as Oriane Congost in Labyrinth.